TIGER-AI-Lab/MEGA-Bench/README.md

 pip install vllm -U
 ```

-Example commands for running evaluation with Qwen2VL or InternVL2 on the **Core subset**, using multiprocessing with 2 subprocesses:
+Example commands for running evaluation with Qwen2VL or InternVL2 on the **Core subset**:

 ```bash
 cd megabench